-- 5. If there is not a risk of significant harm, the DSL will either actively monitor the situation or consider Early Help. - 6.
-Arrange to take the child to the Accident and Emergency Unit of the local hospital when a pupil is in need of urgent medical attention, and if there is suspicion of abuse the DSL or their Deputy must inform the MASH.
+5. If there is not a risk of significant harm, the DSL will either actively monitor the situation or consider Early Help.

+When a pupil needs urgent medical attention and there is suspicion of abuse the DSL or their Deputy should take the child to the accident and emergency unit at the nearest hospital, having first notified the MASH.
 The DSL should seek advice about what action the MASH will take and about informing the parents, remembering that parents should normally be informed that a child requires urgent hospital attention.